Cognigy/Documentation/docs/ai/empower/knowledge-ai/overview.md

 - `.pptx`
 - `web page`

+With content parsers, you can handle a wider range of formats.
+For more details, read [Text Extraction with Content Parsers](text-extraction/overview.md).

 The `.ctxt` ([Cognigy text](ctxt.md)) format effectively splits the text into chunks and provides wide possibilities for working with metadata.
 For other formats, the results of file conversion may produce poorer outcomes.

 The `.pdf` format has [two chunk splitting strategies](pdf.md).